 21. You Must Address Royals Properly

 This one’s a little confusing.
-Apparently, when you first meet the queen, you should address her as “Your Majesty” and then “Ma'am.”
-For other female members of the royal family, you should use “Your Royal Highness,” and then again “Ma'am” in later conversation.
+Apparently, when you first meet female members of the royal family, you should use “Your Royal Highness,” and then “Ma'am” in later conversation.
 For male royals, it's “Your Royal Highness” and then “Sir.”
-And under no circumstances should you address the queen as “Liz.”
+And under no circumstances should you address the king as “Charles.”

-Not only does the queen need to approve the wedding in general, but she also has to say yes to the dress.
+It remains to be seen if King Charles will want to weigh in on fashion.
+But not only did Queen Elizabeth need to approve the wedding in general, she also had to say yes to the dress.
 Kate Middleton showed her grandmother-in-law her custom gown by Sarah Burton for Alexander McQueen in the design process, as did Meghan Markle.

-According to the Sunday Express, “Garlic is banned from being included in foods eaten by royal family members.
+According to the Sunday Express, “Garlic [was] banned from being included in foods eaten by royal family members.
 With many meetings between official visitors, it is thought to be advised against to prevent any awkward bad breath.”
-Go figure.

 Markle revealed that she was “silenced” by the royal family once she started dating Prince Harry.
 During the CBS interview, Oprah Winfrey asked: “Were you silent?
 Or were you silenced?”
 The duchess immediately responded, “The latter.”